Slackadays/Chata/ultrassembler/README.md

 - XTheadVector
 - XTheadZvamo

-This includes pseudoinstructions, custom instructions, labels, and many other assembler directives!
+This is in additon to 80+ pseudoinstructions, custom instructions, labels, and many other assembler directives!

-The endgame is full compatibility with GCC's `as` excluding certain features (more below).
+### ▫️ Portable

-### ▫️ Not a binary
+Ultrassembler ships in the lean and mean `libuas` library and is available in the `chatacli` tool.

-Ultrassembler ships in the lean and mean `ultrassembler` library and is also available in the `chatacli` tool.
-Use it anywhere C++20 is supported and link it dynamically or statically.
+Use it on any platform that supports C++23.
+Link it dynamically or statically.
 It's your choice.

 ### ▫️ Zero config